Jet: Multilevel Graph Partitioning on Graphics Processing Units: Abstract

 \section{Abstract}

 The multilevel heuristic is the dominant strategy for high-quality sequential and parallel graph partitioning.
 Partition refinement is a key step of multilevel graph partitioning.
 In this work, we present Jet, a new parallel algorithm for partition refinement specifically designed for Graphics Processing Units (GPUs).
-We combine Jet with GPU-aware coarsening to develop a $k$-way graph partitioner.
-The new partitioner achieves superior quality when compared to state-of-the-art shared memory graph partitioners on a large collection of test graphs.
+We combine Jet with GPU-aware coarsening to develop a $k$-way graph partitioner, the Jet partitioner.
+The new partitioner achieves superior quality compared to state-of-the-art shared memory partitioners on a large collection of test graphs.